gkochera/cargo-management-api/README.md

 There exist endpoints for servicing Loads and Boats.
 There are also endpoints for Users which is a available for diagnostic purposes.

-> Paginated endpoints return a maximum of 5 values per request.
+> Paginated endpoints return a maximum of 5 elements per request.
 Responses also contain a URI for the `next` page so users can request that data if required.

 ## Loads